 Here's an example of a simple scoring system:

-When you’re able to view everything that has happened in the past few years, you’ll understand when and how you need to hire.
+By analyzing what how your customer support load is changing over time, you’ll understand when and how you need to hire.
 Knowing how much volume you get outside your business hours will help you decide when to start offering real-time support.

 If you have a handle on how your volume normally trends, you can even start the hiring process in a low point of volume.
 This way you’ll have someone ready for when you really need them.